roblanf/BenchmarkAlignments/README.txt

 Each folder here contains a published alignment of DNA or amino acid sequences.

+Folder names have the first author, then the year of publication.
+If a single study has
+>1 dataset, then it will have an additional letter suffix, e.g. Lanfear_2012a.

 Inside each folder is:
     1. A README file which contains the reference to the original paper and/or the dataset itself, plus any additional comments on the data (e.g. Taxon, number of spp, number